Illumina/manta/src/markdown/mantaUserGuide.md

 ### Structural Variant predictions

 The primary manta outputs are a set of [VCF 4.1][1] files, found in `${RUNFOLDER}/results/variants`.
-Currently there are at least two vcf files created for any manta run, and a third somatic vcf is produced when tumor input is provided.
+Currently there are at least 3 VCF files created for any manta run, and an additional somatic VCF is produced when tumor input is provided.
 These files are:

 * __diploidSV.vcf.gz__
     * SVs and indels scored and genotyped under a diploid model for the normal sample.
-The scores in this file do not reflect any information in the tumor bams
+The scores in this file do not reflect any information in the tumor BAMs
 * __somaticSV.vcf.gz__
     * SVs and indels scored under a somatic variant model.
-This file will only be produced if at least one tumor bam argument is supplied during configuration
+This file will only be produced if at least one tumor BAM argument is supplied during configuration
 * __candidateSV.vcf.gz__
     * Unscored SV and indel candidates.
 Only a minimal amount of supporting